-324 - HUMAN ANATOMY AND PHYSIOLOGY - CP

-Description: This course will mostly be devoted to studying the 11 major systems of the body.
+324 - HUMAN ANATOMY AND PHYSIOLOGY - CP Year 2 Credits Description: This course will be devoted to studying the 11 major systems of the body.
 Other topics covered will include the chemical basis of life, cells, tissues, and an introduction to medical terminology.
-Although not an advanced placement course, anatomy and physiology is taught as a "college-based" lecture/laboratory course with the emphasis placed on preparing students for college and the allied-health professions.
+Although not an advanced placement course, anatomy and physiology is taught as a college-based lecture/laboratory course with the emphasis placed on preparing students for college and the allied-health professions.